RetroPie/RetroPie-Docs/docs/Scraper.md

 ```
 \\retropie\configs\all\emulationstation
 ```

+Note if you are going to make edits to any gamelist.xml you need to have exited emulationstation first

 # EmulationStation Built-In Scraper:

 EmulationStation has a built in scraper that pulls from [thegamesdb](http://thegamesdb.net/).
 It can be accessed from the start menu in emulationstation.